 Tasman Fitzmaurice

-×Tasman is Algonquin, Irish and French on her mother’s side and Algonquin and French on her father’s.
-A proud mother and stepmother, she is very grateful to be raising her family and working on Lək̓ʷəŋən and W̱SÁNEĆ Territories.
-In April, Tasman will be graduating with a Diploma in Indigenous Studies from Camosun College and is very eager to begin being of service to her community.
-Tasman comes to the Indigenous Perspectives Society passionate to find ways in which she can help create positive and inclusive spaces wherever she goes.
-Tasman lives her life always looking for ways to be the best ancestor to the future generations.
+×Taz is Algonquin, Irish and French on her mother’s side, and Algonquin and French on her father’s.
+Her family is from Mattawa/North Bay Algonquin First Nation.
+A proud mother, and stepmother, she is very grateful to be raising her family and working in Lək̓ʷəŋən and W̱SÁNEĆ Territories.
+Taz graduated from Camosun College in 2023, with a Diploma in Indigenous Studies and has found her happy place is being of service to her community.
+She has come to the Indigenous Perspectives Society passionate to find ways in which she can help create positive and inclusive spaces wherever she goes.
+Tasman lives her life always looking for the ways in which she can be the best ancestor to the future generations.

 D'Arcy Briggs